 When it comes to your time outdoors throughout the year, plan to be sun smart.
 Protecting your skin from sunburn now will help prevent the development of skin cancer later and preserve the youthful appearance of your skin.
 Additionally, it will ensure that you thoroughly enjoy your holiday plans without suffering the blight of blistering sunburn.

-Find a dermatologist on the medical staff at Baylor Scott & White Health.
+Lindsay Bicknell, MD, is a dermatologist on the medial staff at Baylor Scott & White Clinic - Temple Northside.